waltermity/llm-d-inference-scheduler/docs/architecture.md

 ---

-#### PrefixCacheScorer
+#### PrecisePrefixCacheScorer

-The `prefix-cache-scorer` scores a request based on KV-cache localities.
+The `precise-prefix-cache-scorer` scores a request based on KV-cache localities.
-It supports two modes: `estimate` and `cache_tracking`.

-##### `estimate` mode (default):

-This mode uses the default GIE prefix scorer and scores pods based on the estimated cache locality of the prompt.
-The estimation is based on scheduling history.

-- **Type**: `prefix-cache-scorer`
-- **Parameters**:
-  - `hashBlockSize`: Specifies the size of the blocks used to split the input **prompt** when calculating block hashes.
-Defaults to `64` if not specified.
-  - `maxPrefixBlocksToMatch`: Specifies the maximum number of prefix blocks to match.
-Defaults to `256` if not specified.
-  - `lruCapacityPerServer`: Specifies the capacity of the LRU indexer, in number of entries per server (pod).
-Defaults to `31,250` if not specified.

-**Note:** `mode: estimate` is not required, as it is the default.

-##### `cache_tracking` mode:
+Similarly to the IGW `prefix-cache-scorer`, it provides a score based on the number of matching KV-cache blocks between the request's prompt and the KV-cache contents of each pod.

-This mode scores requests based on the actual KV-cache states across the vLLM instances.
+ However, unlike the IGW `prefix-cache-scorer`, which relies on estimations based on scheduling history, the `precise-prefix-cache-scorer` tracks the real-time KV-cache states across the vLLM instances to provide more accurate scoring.
- It is more accurate than both `SessionAffinity` and `PrefixCachePlugin` in `estimate` mode, but incurs additional computation overhead and KV-Events streaming to track the KV-cache states.

 When enabled, the scorer will use the `llm-d-kv-cache-manager` to track the KV-cache states across the vLLM instances.
 It will use the `kvcache.Indexer` to score the pods based on the